TheThingsNetwork/docs/_content/gateways/gateway/index.md

 # The Things Gateway

 Following a [successful Kickstarter](https://www.kickstarter.com/projects/419277966/the-things-network) our own LoRa Gateway is now available world-wide.
 At a price of just under €300 and its easy, web-based setup, it is the best choice to help build The Things Network.
+Order The Things Gateway [here](http://thethingsproducts.com/#the-things-product-buy)

 ![Box, Casing and PCB](image.png)